Future Employment Options for Your Child with Complex Needs

 - Long-term support as needed

-The only concern with supported employment is the difficulty it may take to secure a lifetime of funding for the support.
+The only concern with supported employment is securing lifetime funding for the support.
 Agencies related to the individual’s specific disabilities should collaborate and blend resources.

 Enclave

 Your grown child could work within an enclave, a workplace with six or fewer individuals with complex needs.
-Your child would work alongside peers with and without disabilities and typically in assembly and production lines.
-Payment would likely be based on units assembled or produced.
+Your child would work alongside peers with and without disabilities, typically in assembly and production lines.
+Payment would likely depend on units assembled or produced.
 If supported employment is available, the job coach will assist your child in obtaining appropriate tasks and providing skills training.

 The advantages of employment within an enclave include: